Imagination in Economics

 More recent publications shown on this site

 Richard is author The Romantic Economist:Imagination in Economics (2009) and Progress and the Invisible Hand: the Philosophy and Economics of Human Advance (1998), as well as numerous academic papers, article, and blogs.
 He is co-editor with Jens Beckert of Uncertain Futures: Imaginaries, Narratives, and Calculation in the Economy (2018).
 Richard was educated in Classics and Philosophy at Merton College, Oxford, before working for seventeen years in finance and the Bank of England.
 From there he joined the European Institute of the London School of Economics and Political Science, where he taught political economy from 2000-2007 and was a visiting senior fellow until 2020.
 He is a fellow of the Royal Society of Arts.
 Recent writings focus on the role of imagination and fiction in economics, how decisions are made in conditions of uncertainty, the link between uncertainty and populism, and the instability of economic preferences.
+Richard is currently working on a new book about the imagination.

 New and topical posts